wduquette/joe/mdbook/src/types.md

 # Types and Values

-In theory, every Java value, without exception, can be a valid Joe value.
-In practice, Joe provides particular support for the following
+Every Java `Object`, without exception, is a valid Joe value.
+However, Joe provides particular support for the following types:
-types:

 - `null`
 - [Booleans](#booleans)